Rohan-Bharatia/HYDRAlib/README.md

 This repository is under an [Gnu General Public License v3.0](https://github.com/Rohan-Bharatia/HYDRAlib/blob/main/LICENSE)

 ## Implementation
-To create an empty template of this project, download the GitHub repository, and store all files under a folder called ```HYDRAlib```, and then (outside of that file), create a file called ```main.cpp``` and copy/paste this code if you are in the Vex V5 Robotics Competition:
+To download this repository open [HYDRAlib.zip](https://github.com/Rohan-Bharatia/HYDRAlib/archive/refs/tags/HYDRAlib.zip) To create an empty template of this project, download the GitHub repository, and store all files/folders under a folder called ```HYDRAlib```, and then (outside of that folder), create a file called ```main.cpp``` and copy/paste this code if you are in the Vex V5 Robotics Competition:
 ```cpp
 #define _V5RC
 #include "HYDRAlib.h"